 The big picture.
 Some people — and even their physicians — focus so much on controlling blood glucose levels that they forget that diabetes is more than just abnormal blood glucose.
 It’s important to remember that heart disease is the number one killer of people with diabetes.
 Although a follow-up trial to the DCCT found that lower HbA1c levels reduced the risk of heart attack and stroke, factors other than blood glucose control come into play when it comes to cardiovascular health.
 High blood pressure and cholesterol abnormalities, two major risk factors for cardiovascular disease, are also problems for people with diabetes.

 People with Type 2 diabetes also tend to have decreased blood levels of high-density lipoprotein (HDL) cholesterol (the so-called “good” cholesterol) and high blood levels of triglycerides (fat).
-Current ADA recommendations are to first get low-density lipoprotein (LDL) cholesterol (the “bad” cholesterol) levels below 100 milligrams per deciliter.
-After that has been achieved, HDL cholesterol levels should be raised above 40 milligrams per deciliter in men (or above 50 milligrams per deciliter in women) and triglyceride levels should be lowered below 150 milligrams per deciliter.
+Current ADA recommendations are to start statin (cholesterol-lowering drug) therapy in people over 40 and in those under 40 with risk factors for heart disease other than diabetes, such as low-density lipoprotein (LDL) cholesterol (the “bad” cholesterol) levels above 100 milligrams per deciliter, high blood pressure, overweight, or smoking.

 To remind people that controlling cholesterol and blood pressure are also important components of diabetes care, national health groups began a concerted effort to get the word out with nationwide campaigns and catchy slogans involving the letters “ABC” (for A1C, blood pressure, and cholesterol).
 You can also call the ADA at (800) DIABETES (342-2382) to order free publications such as the Diabetes Outcomes Wallet Card.